morse-simulator/morse/doc/morse/user/others/passive_objects.rst

    You can also have a look to the tips to add a :doc:`bounding box around your objects
    <../tips/bounding_boxes>`.

+For complex object with non-trivial bounding-boxes, we recommend to create groups (it also has nice performance advantages, through *group instances*).
+To do that:

+#. select all the objects that you want to group
+#. **make sure they are properly centered on the Blender origin**
+#.
+Press :kbd:`Ctrl+G` to create a new group (they should appear in green in
+   the viewport)
+#.
+In the outliner, select the *Groups* view.
+You can double-click on the group
+   name to change it.

 Passive objects properties
 --------------------------